 For a ready-to-go reward that contains bananas, our top pick is the CocoTherapy Pure Hearts, a vegan treat substitute made out of organic products, such as coconuts and bananas, without any preservatives, colors, or artificial flavors!

 Feeding fruit to your dog is a splendid idea; however, that does not mean you can fill your dog’s bowl with fruit right out of the shopping bags.

 - Rinse the fruit thoroughly before feeding it to your dog.

-Give only small portions of fruits to your dog, especially if it has not had fruit before.
+- Give only small portions of fruits to your dog, especially if it has not had fruit before.
 This is an effective way to see how your dog will react in each particular case.

-Start by introducing fruit into your dog’s diet when it is still a puppy since puppies are more likely to try and like fruit.
+- Start by introducing fruit into your dog’s diet when it is still a puppy since puppies are more likely to try and like fruit.

-Try mashing the fruit and serving it with a regular meal if your dog is reluctant to eat raw fruit.
+- Try mashing the fruit and serving it with a regular meal if your dog is reluctant to eat raw fruit.

 The best time to feed fruit is in between meals and not mixed in with protein and veggies.